pwyatt521/FetchPoints/README.md

 I wrote my project in go.
 This is my first time writing in go, so I had to set it up on my compueter.
 To download and setup go, use https://go.dev/doc/install

+You may also need to tell go to use the following project, which is going to handle the listening and API requests: go get -u github.com/gin-gonic/gin

 To run the project, in the project folder in a terminal window, run the following: go run .